BBC: Other

-The BBC operates other ventures in addition to their broadcasting arm.
-In addition to broadcasting output on television and radio, some programmes are also displayed on the BBC Big Screens located in several central-city locations.
-The BBC and the Foreign and Commonwealth Office also jointly run BBC Monitoring, which monitors radio, television, the press and the internet worldwide.
-The BBC also developed several computers throughout the 1980s, most notably the BBC Micro, which ran alongside the corporation's educational aims and programming.
+The BBC operates other ventures as well as its broadcasting arm.
+In addition to broadcasting output on television and radio, some programmes are also displayed on the BBC Big Screens in several central-city locations.
+The BBC and the Foreign, Commonwealth and Development Office also jointly run BBC Monitoring, which monitors radio, television, the press and the internet worldwide.
+The BBC also developed several computers throughout the 1980s, most notably the BBC Micro (created as part of the BBC Computer Literacy Project, which foreshadowed the coming microcomputer revolution and its effect on the economy, industry, and society of the United Kingdom), which ran alongside the corporation's educational aims and programming, starting with The Computer Programme broadcast in 1982.
+The National Museum of Computing at Bletchley Park uses BBC Micros as part of a scheme to educate school children about computer programming.

-In 1951, in conjunction with Oxford University Press the BBC published The BBC Hymn Book which was intended to be used by radio listeners to follow hymns being broadcast.
+In 1951, in conjunction with Oxford University Press, the BBC published The BBC Hymn Book, intended to be used by radio listeners to follow hymns being broadcast.
 The book was published both with and without music, the music edition being entitled The BBC Hymn Book with Music.
 The book contained 542 popular hymns.

 Ceefax

-The BBC provided the world's first teletext service called Ceefax (near-homophonous with "See Facts") on 23 September 1974 until 23 October 2012 on the BBC 1 analogue channel then later on BBC 2.
-It showed informational pages, such as News, Sport, and the Weather.
-From New Year's Eve in 1974, ITV's Oracle tried to compete with Ceefax.
+The BBC provided the world's first teletext service called Ceefax (near-homophonous with "See Facts") from 23 September 1974 until 23 October 2012 on the BBC1 analogue channel, then later on BBC2.
+It showed informational pages, such as news, sport, and the weather.
+From New Year's Eve, 1974, ITV's Oracle tried to compete with Ceefax.
 Oracle closed on New Year's Eve, 1992.
-During its lifetime, Ceefax attracted millions of viewers, right up to 2012, prior to the digital switchover in the United Kingdom.
+During its lifetime, Ceefax attracted millions of viewers, right up until 2012, prior to the digital switchover in the United Kingdom.
 Since then, the BBC's Red Button Service has provided a digital information system that replaced Ceefax.

 BritBox

-In 2016, the BBC, in partnership with fellow UK Broadcasters ITV and Channel 4 (who later withdrew from the project), set up 'project kangaroo' to develop an international online streaming service to rival services such as Netflix and Hulu.
+In 2016 the BBC, in partnership with fellow UK broadcasters ITV and Channel 4 (the latter later withdrew from the project), set up 'project kangaroo' to develop an international online streaming service to rival services such as Netflix and Hulu.
 During the development stages 'Britflix' was touted as a potential name.
 However, the service eventually launched as BritBox in March 2017.
 The online platform shows a catalogue of classic BBC and ITV shows, as well as making a number of programmes available shortly after their UK broadcast.
 As of 2021, BritBox is available in the UK, the US, Canada, Australia, and, more recently, South Africa, with the potential availability for new markets in the future.